Learn how to export a document, a book, or selected documents in a book as a single PDF file.

 Creates PDF files to be printed to desktop printers or digital copiers, published on a CD, or sent to a client as a publishing proof.
 This set of options uses compression and downsampling to keep the file size down, but also embeds subsets of all (allowed) fonts used in the file, converts all colors to sRGB, and prints to a medium resolution.
 Note that Windows font subsets are not embedded by default.
 PDF files created with this settings file can be opened in Acrobat 6.0 and Acrobat Reader 6.0 and later.

 Although the default PDF presets are based on best practices, you may discover that your workflow, or perhaps your printer’s workflow, requires specialized PDF settings that aren’t available via any of the built‑in presets.
-If this is the case, you or your service provider can create custom presets.
+If so, you or your service provider can create custom presets.
 Adobe PDF presets are saved as .joboptions files.

 Alternatively, you can create a custom preset when you save a PDF file by clicking Save Preset at the bottom of the Export Adobe PDF dialog box.
 Enter a name for the preset and click OK.